RobertAlexBarbu/TremendInternship/2-app/README.md

 I map the port 8080 of the container to the 8080 port of my pc usign `-p 8080:8080`
 ![Result](./assets/1.png)

-The returned string is the Container ID
+The returned string is the Container ID.

 ### Testing